fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/pokemon-go-privacy.md

 target_country: US
 autoresponder_active: false
 autoresponder_hours: 72
-autoresponder_subject: '{PETITION_TITLE} - help us reach the next level!'
+autoresponder_subject: Pokémon GO privacy - help us reach the next level!
 autoresponder_text: >-
-  Thanks again for taking action on {PETITION_TITLE}.
+  Thanks again for taking action to protect the privacy and safety of Pokemon Go players.
 We need more people like you who can take action on this issue.
 Can you please share it to help us reach the next level?
 published: true
 action_network_url: 'https://actionnetwork.org/petitions/pokemon-go-is-a-privacy-nightmare'
 tags: